 When we connect the battery, how do we know the fundamental assumption is OK?
 It's certainly not OK at 30 mV supply.
 How about 500 mV? or 1.0 V?
 How would we know?

 Most ICs will have a special analog block that can keep the digital logic, bias generators, clock generators, input/output and voltage regulators in a safe state until the power supply is high enough (for example 1.62 V).

+One of the challenges with a POR is that we want to keep the system in a reset state until we're sure that the power is on.
+Another challenge is that the POR should not consume current.

+If we make a level triggered (triggers when VDD reaches a certain level), then we need a reference, a comparator and maybe other circuits.
+As a result, potentially high current.

+If we make a delay based POR, then we need a long delay, which means large resistors or capacitors.
+Accordingly, high cost.

+Below is an idea for a Power-On-Reset (POR) I had way back when.
+The POR uses a delay based on the tunneling current in a thin oxide transistor (2), and uses a thick-oxide transistor (3) as a capacitor.
+The output X would go to a Schmitt trigger (5).

+8.1 Electrostatic Discharge

-4.1 Electrostatic Discharge If you make an IC, you must consider Electrostatic Discharge (ESD) Protection circuits ESD events are tricky.
+If you make an IC, you must consider Electrostatic Discharge (ESD) Protection circuits

+ESD events are tricky.
 They are short (ns), high current (Amps) and poorly modeled in the SPICE model.

 Most SPICE models will not model correctly what happens to an transistor during an ESD event.
 The SPICE models are not made to model what happens during an ESD event, they are made to model how the transistors behave at low fields and lower current.

 But ESD design is a must, you have to think about ESD, otherwise your IC will never work.

 Consider a certain ESD specification, for example 1 kV human body model, a requirement for an integrated circuit.

 By requirement I mean if the 1 kV is not met, then the project will be delayed until it is fixed.
 If it's not fixed, then the project will be infinitely delayed, or in other words, canceled.

 Now imagine it's your responsibility to ensure it meets the 1 kV specification, what would you do?
 I would recommend you read one of the few ESD books in existence, shown below, and rely on you understanding of PN-junctions.

+ESD in Silicon Integrated Circuits

+Second Edition

+0

+CHARVAKA DUVVURY

+0

+6

+CHARVAKA DUVVURY

 The industry has agreed on some common test criteria for electrostatic discharge.
 Test that model what happens when a person touches your IC, during soldering, and PCB mounting.
 If your IC passes the test then it's probably going to survive in volume production

 Standards for testing at JEDEC

-4.1.1 When do ESD events occur?
+8.1.1 When do ESD events occur?

-4.1.2 Before/during PCB
+8.1.2 Before/during PCB

 Human body model (HBM)

 Models a person touching a device with a finger.